Johannes Balzli: Biography

 This biography of List was the only book length biography of List that exists and indeed that has ever been written.

-Balzli was the secretary of the Leipzig Theosophical Society and editor of occult magazine Prana (occult magazine) (1909–19) of which was initially edited by astrologer Karl Brandler-Pracht.
+Balzli was in contact with List while writing it, and it was probably co-edited by List himself.
+It is generally considered the most important biographical source on List.

 During 1916 and 1917, List wrote several articles on the approaching national millennium, which was supposed to be realized once the Allies had been defeated, Balzli published two of these predictions in Prana in 1917.